trustly/pgcronjob/README.md

 Always NOT NULL:
 - Enabled boolean NOT NULL DEFAULT TRUE: Controls whether the cronjob is enabled or not.
-- RunEvenIfOthersAreWaiting boolean NOT NULL DEFAULT FALSE: Controls whether to run the cronjob or not if there are other waiting db txns (pg_stat_activity.waiting).
+- RunIfWaiting boolean NOT NULL DEFAULT FALSE: Controls whether to run the cronjob or not if there are other waiting db txns (pg_stat_activity.waiting).
 - RetryOnError boolean NOT NULL DEFAULT FALSE: Controls whether to run the cronjob ever again if the user-defined function would throw an error.

 Can be NULL (which means setting is ignored):